Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/configuring_an_openid_connect_idp.md

 1. From the _Identity Providers_ page, click **\+ Identity Provider**.
 The **New Identity Provider** form is presented.
 2. Select **OpenID Connect**.
 A blank form is presented.
-3. If your Identity Provider provides an **Issuer URL** click **Fetch** to retrieve and populate the OIDC provider configuration values exposed by the issuer.
+3. If your Identity Provider provides an **Issuer URL** enter it, and then click **Fetch** to retrieve and populate the OIDC provider configuration values exposed by the issuer.
 Or, enter the values manually.
 4. Enter the **Client ID** and **Client Secret** fields from the values that are configured for your OIDC Identity Provider's Amplify Platform client.
 5. Complete the **Advanced** configuration settings (**Logout URL** and **Backchannel Logout**) if they are applicable to your Identity Provider.
 6. Confirm the provider configuration values for **Authorization** **URL**, **Token URL**, and **Attribute Mapping**.